kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-1.md

 expressions used to capture the valid_pct and fine_tune strings could have been replaced with the actual values for these two parameters, using `setup[1]` and `setup[2]` as its values.
 I prefer the added flexibility that might come in handy, when using this logging framework on other problems.
-If it shows, that there is no benefit to using regular expressions for this, then the direct assignment will be used instead.
+If it shows that there is no benefit to using regular expressions for this, then the direct assignment will be used instead.